bsomps/BlenderGeoModeller/README.md

 Please ensure you have BlenderGIS installed (awesome free add-on), as you will need this to set up a georeferenced scene in blender.
 Addtionally, you'll want it for other features including;
 - Import DEMs to create topography surface.
 - Drape georeferenced images on topography.
-- Import shapefiles, export as shapefiles.
+- Import shapefiles, export as shapfile.

 Link to BlenderGIS download: [BlenderGIS](https://github.com/domlysz/BlenderGIS)